igvan-de/fdf/README.md

 to place points in space, how to join them with segments and most importantly how to observe the scene from a particular viewpoint.

 The goal was to make 3D display of a given map.
 For bonus we could make it rotate and show it from different angles, parallel and isometric.
-Or we that it is possible to adjust the size of the map and the depth of some of the given values.
+Or to make it possible to adjust the size of the map and the depth of some of the given values.

 # How to compile and run the project